JordanRL/Fermat/docs/getting-started/comparing.md

 !!! warning "Complex Number Limitations"
     The `ComplexNumber` abstract class, and all of its child classes, only implement the `isEqual()` method.
 This is because inequality is poorly defined for complex numbers.
 There is no sensible and consistent way to evaluate the statement `(2+2i) >= (1+1i)`, even though one might expect this to return true.

-    The issue is that the inequality methods must return a `boolean`, and even in the cases where it might be argued that either the `true` case or `false` is well-defined, the opposite case is always ambiguous under any definition of inequality for complex numbers.
+    The issue is that the inequality methods must return a `boolean`, and even in the cases where it might be argued that either the `true` case or `false` case is well-defined, the opposite case is always ambiguous under any definition of inequality for complex numbers.

     This makes the return values of such statements meaningless in the context of complex numbers.